-GMI-1051 is an example of an exciting new approach to treating infectious disease, based upon an understanding of the involvement of carbohydrates in establishing and maintaining certain infections.
+GMI-1051 is an example of an exciting new approach to treating infectious disease by targeting virulence factors, based upon an understanding of the involvement of carbohydrates in establishing and maintaining certain infections.
 Combination therapies are increasingly being used clinically in chronic infections.
 Using a glycomimetic approach to inhibit bacterial virulence factors represents a promising potential addition to the anti-infective repertoire.
-We believe that the compound will be used in combination with antibiotic therapy in patients who are chronically infected or in patients for whom antibiotic therapy alone is not effective.
+We believe that a compound from this family could be used in combination with antibiotic therapy in patients who are chronically infected or in patients for whom antibiotic therapy alone is not effective.

 About Pseudomonas aeruginosa

-P. aeruginosa is an opportunistic pathogen that once stimulated, begins to express virulence factors and toxins.
-GMI-1051 inhibited the functions of both PA-IL and PA-IIL lectins in both in vitro and in vivo preclinical tests.
-GMI-1051 strongly inhibits the functions of both PA-IL and PA-IIL lectins in a wide range of in vitro and in vivo preclinical tests.
+P. aeruginosa is an opportunistic pathogen that once stimulated by quorum sensing, begins to express virulence factors and toxins.
+GMI-1051 strongly inhibits the functions of both PA-IL and PA-IIL virulence factors in a wide range of in vitro and in vivo preclinical tests.

-As demonstrated by GlycoMimetics’ ability to rationally design a single potent inhibitor of both of the Pseudomonas lectins, we are uniquely positioned to develop inhibitors against other pathogens as well.
+As demonstrated by GlycoMimetics’ ability to rationally design a single potent inhibitor of both of the Pseudomonas virulence factors (PA-IL and PA-IIL), we are uniquely positioned to develop inhibitors against other pathogens as well.